HemantP02/mcpp/the_cherno/d3/README.md

-## There is on header file missing and it's left as an task to think about
+## There is one header file missing and it's left as an task to think about